24 min read

 Supplier sourcing

-Companies are increasingly using AI in sourcing and procurement to analyze supplier data and identify the best-fit suppliers based on factors like price, delivery performance, and quality.
+Companies are increasingly using AI in sourcing and procurement to analyze supplier data and identify the best-fit suppliers based on factors like price and quality of goods or services, as well as delivery performance.
 AI can process large amounts of historical supplier performance data across multiple metrics, allowing procurement teams to make more informed, data-driven decisions instead of relying solely on anecdotal evidence or subjective evaluations.

-While AI in procurement is still evolving in the area of supplier negotiations, it is already being used to analyze historical data, market trends, and even external factors like geopolitical risks.
-AI can offer insights into potential negotiation strategies, such as identifying the best times to negotiate or suggesting suppliers likely to offer favorable pricing or terms.
+While AI in procurement is still evolving when it comes to supplier negotiations, it is already used to analyze historical procurement-related data and current market trends, and even consider external factors like geopolitical risks.
+AI can then offer insights into potential negotiation strategies, for example identifying the best times to initiate price review or suggesting suppliers likely to offer favorable pricing or terms.

 Contract analysis